madevils/bus_catchers/README.rst

 The code supports the following features:

-1) Extensive logging, automatic emailing of log files (in the crawl_log directory)
+1) Extensive logging, automatic emailing of log files (in the crawl_log directory).

 2) 	Direct conversion from parsed html to MySQL insert statements (in the sql_files directory).
 The outputs of the scripts are writtent to .sql files.
 	I then use a script (dump_sql.py) to import the .sql files and remove all the loaded queries from the .sql files.